BahamutDragon/pcgen/data/35e/wizards_of_the_coast/supplement/complete_champion/README-church.txt

 - has no cost
 - defines a variable XYZAffiliationScore
 - gives a bonus to the "XYZ Rank" ability pool
-- grants automatic abilities in category "XYZ Affiliation Criterion"
+- grants automatic abilities

-Abilities in "XYZ Affiliation Criterion"
+Abilities in "Church", type = XYZ
 - have no cost
 - requires the Membership prerequisite
 - gives a bonus to XYZAffiliationScore

-Abilities in "XYZ Rank"
+Abilities in "Church Rank", type = XYZ
 - require the previous rank
 - have a cost, defined incrementally
 - grant bonuses